 At Man O’War Harley-Davidson, our mission is to provide a customer service experience that is a model for the ultimate motorcycle dealership.
 We create long-term relationships by providing Kentucky motorcyclists and enthusiasts with a premium Harley-Davidson experience, both inside our dealership, and in the community at large.
-In order to do this, we must personalize our customers' experience, and employ exemplary customer service practices.
+In order to do this, we must personalize our customers' experience and employ exemplary customer service practices.

 Showroom Design and Layout

-Our showroom is designed after a Thoroughbred horse barn.
+Our showroom is designed after a thoroughbred horse barn.
 As you enter the store, the horse-racing theme is very apparent.
-Each salesperson has their own “stall” and the walls are lined with a rustic wood.
+Each salesperson has his or her own “stall” and the walls are lined with a rustic wood.
 We also have six stalls placed in the center of the store that are used to highlight each of the Harley-Davidson model families.
 They are placed in such a way that 90 percent of our traffic flow walks though this area.
 Toward the rear of the store, the showroom opens up into a large open area.
 The entire store is very well-appointed with abundant horse-racing memorabilia.

-Kentucky, particularly Lexington, is known worldwide for it's Thoroughbred horse-racing heritage.
+Kentucky, particularly Lexington, is known worldwide for its thoroughbred horse-racing heritage.
 We are also home to Keeneland Racecourse.
-Because our dealership is named after a legendary race-horse, and because we have integrated the horse-racing theme, we have effectively woven our brand into the fabric of our community.
+Because our dealership is named after a legendary racehorse, and because we have integrated the horse-racing theme, we have effectively woven our brand into the fabric of our community.
 We strive leverage the heart and soul of Kentucky and bring that horse-racing pride through our front doors.

 With a 15,000 sq. ft. service department, Man O'War Harley-Davidson is equipped to handle all of Central Kentucky's Harley service needs.
 From the automated double glass sliding doors, where our customers enter, they are guided in by a painted "road" or drive into the center of two service writer stations.
 From there, needs are assessed, and the service drive continues through the branded glass garage door, and into a meticulously maintained and well-organized shop.
 The shop boasts 14 motorcycle lifts, as well as a Tri-Glide lift.
 Most of the Man O'War Harley-Davidson techs are certified MasterTechs, and all have years of Harley experience.
 From the Dyno room, to the tire station, to the well-equipped wash and detail bay, our service department is clean, well-lit and well-equipped.
 We also maintain a full time parts to service counter, where parts and supplies are pulled for maximum efficiency.
 At the Man O'War Service Department, we pride ourselves on providing a great service experience, whether it be for scheduled maintenance, accident, or a traveler's tire repair.
-Every bike that comes through our Service Department receives a complementary bike wash, and we offer free pickup and delivery within the greater Lexington area.
+Every bike that comes through our Service Department receives a complimentary bike wash, and we offer free pickup and delivery within the greater Lexington area.